esa/pagmo2/doc/sphinx/docs/python/tutorials/using_problem.rst

 We also see that its fitness function has never been called hence the counter for fitness evaluations is zero.

-All of the information contained in the :class:`~pygmo.core.problem` print out can be retreived using the appropriate methods, for example:
+All of the information contained in the :class:`~pygmo.core.problem` print out can be retrieved using the appropriate methods, for example:

 .. doctest::